mashassnvts/DB_COURSE_PROJECT/README.md

 # PETCLINIC
 ### **PETCLINIC ON POSTGRESQL**

+MIGRATION FROM POSTGRESQL TO MYSQL

-This course project is a database of a veterinary clinic with the implementation of the technology of migration from postrge to veterinary school, as well as the following functionality:
+This course project is a database of a veterinary clinic with the implementation of the technology of migration from postrgesql to veterinary school, as well as the following functionality:

 • definition of roles (administrator, user, employee);